Search Engine Optimization (SEO):

 Simply put, SEO is the practice of optimizing your website and your business to appear higher in online search results by properly utilizing what are called "SEO ranking factors".

 Google uses more than two hundred SEO ranking factors to determine where your website appears in search results.
 Among the most important are:

 Content: The quality, quantity, relevancy, and originality of your site's written content (typically referred to simply as "content").
 The better your content, the greater the SEO reward.

 Backlinks: The SEO value of links from other sites is measured by three of the same criteria used in evaluating content: quality, quantity, and relevancy.
-Unlike content, where all the criteria are of roughly equal importance, backlinks measured to be high in quality have the greatest positive effect.
-Even though they're the most difficult to acquire, their SEO value makes it well worth the effort required to obtain them.

 GOOD SEO CONTENT

 How well does your site's content measure up in these four areas?

 How well-written is your content?
 Perhaps writing isn’t one of your strongest talents, and you simply do the best you can.
 Or perhaps you consider yourself a good writer, and you overlook some mistakes and other deficiencies in your writing.
 The better (i.e., higher-quality) your content, the better for you and your business.
 Write for your target audience, keeping SEO in mind.